 5330 Seaman Rd., Oregon

 This fresh addition to the Coontz Recreation Complex is the perfect spot for those seeking fun under the sun.
 The 2,400 square foot pad includes 14 different environments for play, including a 360-degree basketball water cannon, baseball bat fountain sprayers, a misting soccer goal, and assorted ground sprayers throughout.
 The pad is free to all, operating from 10am to 9pm on a daily basis.
 For more information, call the Oregon Recreation Department at 419-698-7169.
-Note: This new splash pad opens June 21, 2019.
+There are no COVID-related restrictions at this time.

 East Harbor State Park Beach

 1169 N. Buck Road, Lakeside-Marblehead